Slab Leak FAQ: Solutions & Free Repipe Quotes

 What Are Slab Leaks?

-There are several causes of slab leaks, including poor installation, corrosion, high water pressure, or the settling and shifting of the slab foundation over time.
+There are several causes of slab leaks, including poor installation, corrosion, high water pressure, or the settling and shifting of the concrete slab foundation over time.

 TOC